Restless Legs Syndrome During Pregnancy

 There are a few potential causes of RLS.
 You could have low levels of iron or folate, or your changing hormones could be to blame.
 Your legs might feel more sensitive because any swelling you might have is compressing your nerves.

 It shouldn’t.
-But some drugs used to treat RLS could harm baby, so talk with your doctor before taking any RLS medications (see next page for treatments, tips, prevention and resources for RLS).
+But some drugs used to treat RLS could harm baby, so talk with your doctor before taking any RLS medications.

 What’s the best way to treat RLS during pregnancy?